-Season nine Bachelorette Desiree Hartsock and new husband Chris Siegfried on their dream wedding day.
-On January 18th, 2015 the couple exchanged vows at Wayfarers Chapel and began their new life together as Husband and Wife!
-For more information about weddings at Wayfarers Chapel, please contact us or call 1 (310) 377-1650.
+In season nine of The Bachelorette, Desiree Hartsock and Chris Siegfried celebrated their dream wedding here at the Chapel.
+On January 18th, 2015 the couple exchanged vows at Wayfarers Chapel and began their new life together as husband and wife!

 Lloyd Wright, Chapel Architect

-Lloyd Wright designed the Wayfarers Chapel to be a “tree chapel”, a natural sanctuary set in the midst of a forest.
-Because the trees and plantings were as important as the architecture, Lloyd Wright integrated the landscaping into the original construction plans.
-He designed the site, landscaping and gardens to reflect the beauty of the botanical plantings found on the floors of the northern redwood forests of California.
+Lloyd Wright designed the Wayfarers Chapel to be a tree chapel, a natural sanctuary set in the midst of a forest.
+Because the trees and plantings were as important as the other architectural elements, Lloyd Wright integrated the landscaping into the original construction plans.
+He designed the site, landscaping, and gardens to reflect the beauty of the botanical plantings found on the floors of the northern redwood forests of California.
 The task of implementing the botanical vision that began with the Chapel construction continues today, and will be carried out in the future.
+Extensive lawns and an outdoor grass amphitheater complete the 3.5 acres site, and complement the numerous gardens.

 Native California plants and trees are called for throughout the grounds.
 Redwood trees are featured in the planting berms on either side of the Chapel.
-Planted more than a half century ago, they are just now reaching their maturity.
+Planted more than a half century ago, they are just now reaching their maturity, fulfilling Lloyd Wright's vision.
 Italian Stone pines are planted along the sidewalks surrounding the Chapel and their graceful branches arching overhead to form arbored walks.
-Other trees are planted around the grounds: Canary Island pines, olives, bays, peppers, apple, toyon, apricot, ficus, and junipers.
+Other trees are planted around the grounds including: Canary Island pines, olives, bays, peppers, apple, toyon, apricot, ficus, and junipers.

 Forest Floor Garden

-The Forest Floor Garden, located between the Chapel and the Reflection Pool, features many of the plants found in redwood forests: ferns, azaleas, irises, rhododendron, and redwood sorrel.
+The Forest Floor Garden, located between the Chapel and the Reflection Pool, features many of the plants found in redwood forests, including: ferns, azaleas, irises, rhododendron, and redwood sorrel.

-“Our goal is to provide a quality, well-produced program of your wedding ceremony that can be enjoyed instantly and forever.” ~Steve Smith, Wayfarers Chapel Video Director.View More
+“Our goal is to provide a quality, well-produced program of your wedding ceremony that can be enjoyed instantly and forever.” ~ Steve Smith, Wayfarers Chapel Video Director

 Wedding Music Samples